June 30 — July 2, 2020

 The Core Web Vitals are a great way to assess the UX impact of page load performance.
 In this talk we'll cover what the vitals are, where they came from, and how you can use Chrome's DevTools to explore your site or app's vitals values.

 For more on Core Web Vitals check out https://web.dev/vitals/

 On day 2, we travel virtually to an EMEA friendly timezone and welcome all developers who can join us real time.
 We'll dive into the top pain points and how we are looking to address them, the state of CSS and layout, and the latest on developers tools that you use every day, including some very special guests from Mozilla to share their own updates.

 Increase the reach of your Progressive Web App by using it as an Android app.
-In this session you will learn about Bubblewrap, a new tool that developers can use to transform their PWAs into an Android application, without having to write native code or learn native tooling.
-You’ll watch us to transform an existing PWA into a native app from start to finish, in just a few minutes.
+In this session you will learn about Bubblewrap, a new tool that developers can use to transform their PWAs into an Android application, without having to learn Android code or tooling.
+You’ll watch us to transform an existing PWA into an Android app from start to finish, in just a few minutes.

 Learn best practices for combining different installation offerings to increase installation rates and avoid platform competition and cannibalization.

 In this talk, we will show at the example of a greeting card web application how new and upcoming browser capabilities can progressively enhance this application so that it remains useful on all modern browsers, but delivers an advanced experience on browsers that support capabilities like file system access, system clipboard access, contacts retrieval, periodic background sync, screen wake lock, sharing features, and many more.